Lone Wolf (Picoult novel)

 Lone Wolf (2012) is the twentieth novel by the American author Jodi Picoult, and it is a New York Times bestselling book.
 The novel was released on February 28, 2012 through Atria Books and focuses on a man returning to his childhood home after a terrible accident.

 Plot

 Edward Warren has been living in Thailand for nearly 6 years when he receives a frantic telephone call: His estranged family have been badly injured in a car accident in New Hampshire.
 Warren's father, Luke is comatose, and his sister, Cara, has also been injured.

 Cara still holds a grudge against Edward, ever since his departure led to their parents' divorce.
 In the wreckage of her parents' ruined marriage, Cara decides to live with her father - an animal conservationist who became famous after living with a gray wolf pack in the Canadian wilderness.

-It is almost impossible for Cara to reconcile the broken man in the hospital bed with her vibrant, dynamic father.
+It is almost impossible for Cara to reconcile the broken man in the hospital bed with her father.